-• function - name of the function (in the project) or function object

-- with_mlrun add the current mlrun package to the container build - skip_deployed skip the build if we already have an image for the function - image target image name/path - base_image base image name/path (commands and source code will be added to it) - commands list of docker build (RUN) commands e.g. ['pip install pandas'] - secret_name k8s secret for accessing the docker registry - mlrun_version_specifier which mlrun package version to include (if not current) - builder_env Kaniko builder pod env vars dict (for config/credentials) e.g. builder_env={"GIT_TOKEN": token}, does not work yet in KFP clear_context()
+- function name of the function (in the project) or function object - with_mlrun add the current mlrun package to the container build - skip_deployed skip the build if we already have an image for the function - image target image name/path - base_image base image name/path (commands and source code will be added to it) - commands list of docker build (RUN) commands e.g. ['pip install pandas'] - secret_name k8s secret for accessing the docker registry - requirements list of python packages or pip requirements file path, defaults to None - mlrun_version_specifier which mlrun package version to include (if not current) - builder_env Kaniko builder pod env vars dict (for config/credentials) e.g. builder_env={"GIT_TOKEN": token}, does not work yet in KFP - overwrite_build_params overwrite the function build parameters with the provided ones, or attempt to add to existing parameters clear_context()